Gene Loves Jezebel

-Gene Loves Jezebel are a British rock band formed in the early 1980s by identical twin brothers Jay (born John) and Michael Aston.
-Gene Loves Jezebel's best-known songs include "Heartache", "Desire (Come and Get It)" (1986), "The Motion of Love" (1987), "Jealous" (1990), and "Break the Chain" (1993), as well as alternative club hits "Bruises" (1983), "Influenza (Relapse)" (1984), and "The Cow" (1985).
-"The Motion of Love" was the band's most successful UK single.
+Gene Loves Jezebel are a British rock band formed in the early 1980s by twin brothers Michael Aston and Jay Aston.
+Initially associated with gothic rock and post-punk, their 1983 debut album Promise reached no.8 on the UK Indie Chart.
+The band's popularity peaked a few years later with their 1986 album Discover reaching the top 40 on the UK Albums Chart and five singles entering the UK Singles Chart in 1986-1987, including "Heartache", "Desire (Come and Get It)" and "The Motion of Love", and also gaining success in the US.
+The Aston brothers later parted ways and formed two different band versions of Gene Loves Jezebel.

-The name of the band is a reference to rock musician Gene Vincent and his song "Jezebel".

-As the result of a rift between the Aston brothers in 1997 and ongoing legal issues, there are currently two incarnations of the band.

 Early years: 1980–1989

-Originally called Slavaryan, Gene Loves Jezebel was formed in 1980 with the Aston brothers, guitarist Ian Hudson, bassist Stephen Davis, and drummer Steve Snowy Evans.
-The Astons grew up in Cornelly, and later Porthcawl, in Wales, and moved to London in 1981.
+Originally named Slavaryan by Michael, Gene Loves Jezebel was formed in 1981 by the Aston brothers, with drummer James Chater, bassist Steve Radwell, and guitarist Ian Hudson.
+However, essentially Gene (Michael Aston) and Jezebel (Jay Aston) were a duo with a never-ending revolving door of back up players.
+Other early members included bassist Stephen Marshall, drummers Richard Hawkins and John Murphy, bassist Stephen Davis, and drummer Steve Snowy Evans.

+The Astons grew up in Cornelly, and Michael later in Porthcawl, in Wales, and moved to London in 1981.
 With a new home, and shortly afterwards, the new name, the trio with bassist Julianne Regan and drummer James Chater (later replaced by John Murphy (the Associates) and then Richard Hawkins) played several live shows and were signed by Situation Two.

 Gene Loves Jezebel underwent numerous lineup changes between 1981 and 1985.
 In May 1982, Situation Two released Gene Loves Jezebel's demo and single, "Shaving My Neck".
-Keyboardist Jean-Marc Lederman was added and then Regan exited within a year to form All About Eve.
+Regan exited within a year to form All About Eve.
 This left Ian Hudson briefly playing bass and Albie DeLuca as the guitar player until Stephen Marshall joined.
+"Desire", was the bands most successful single, with Michael producing and writing the crucial chorus and come and get it refrains.

-In 1983, the band released two more singles, "Screaming (For Emmalene)" and "Bruises", and then their first album, Promise, which peaked at number 8 in the UK Indie Chart.
-In 1984, the group recorded a John Peel radio session for the BBC and toured the UK with fellow Welsh artist John Cale.
+In 1983, Albi Deluca moved to guitar and Ian Hudson to bass, the band released two more singles, "Screaming (For Emmalene)" and "Bruises", and then their first album, Promise, which peaked at number 8 in the UK Indie Chart.
+In 1984, the group recorded a John Peel radio session for the BBC and toured the UK with fellow Welsh artist John Cale. and recorded in New York with Cale.
+The second Album, Stephen Marshall was hired as bass guitar and John Murphy played drums with Richard Hawkins appearing on a few tunes too.